spack/spack-tutorial/tutorial_packaging.rst

 .. literalinclude:: outputs/packaging/install-mpileaks-2.out
    :language: console

-Note that this command may take a while to run and produce more output if you don't have an MPI already installed or configured in Spack.
+Note that this command may take a while to run.
+It may also produce more output if you don't have an MPI already installed or configured in Spack.

 Now Spack has identified and made sure all of our dependencies have been built.
-It found the ``openmpi`` package that will satisfy our ``mpi`` dependency, and the ``callpath`` and ``adept-utils`` package to satisfy our concrete dependencies.
+It found the ``openmpi`` package that will satisfy our ``mpi`` dependency, and the ``callpath`` and ``adept-utils`` packages to satisfy the concrete dependencies.

 ------------------------